Rathin123/6.036/Week 3 Notes.md

 ![after 65 iterations...](https://openlearninglibrary.mit.edu/assets/courseware/v1/4b61c604452f9f0d62c39ec28345ce8e/asset-v1:MITx+6.036+1T2019+type@asset+block/images_feature_representation_2.png).

 Why does this take so many iterations?
-Remember $(R/\gamma^2)$ from the convergence theorem.
-The radius of the circle it would fit in is small, so R is small.
-BUT your gamma - the measure of how "separable" the data is - is really small, so it takes longer to get to the answer.
+Remember $(R/\gamma)^2$ from the convergence theorem.
+The radius of the circle it would fit in is *further from 0$ so R is larger.
+I think your gamma - the measure of how "separable" the data is - gets smaller too since you're in a higher dimensional space?
+But R grows faster than $\gamma$.

 And here's a harder dataset.
 They are after 200 iterations, with bases of order 2, 3, 4, and 5.